 From Staplehurst & the Weald: Use A229 Maidstone/Chatham road up Linton Hill and across the Linton crossroads, passing the Shell garage site.
 Stay on the A229 (passing Loose village in the valley) to the top of the hill (Walnut Tree pub to the right, Loose Primary School to the left).
 Take the next left turn (Lancet Lane) located just before the zebra crossing.
 Waldron Drive is a left turn off Lancet Lane and Antrix is at No. 8, fourth house on the right after the Valley Drive turn.

 From Tonbridge & Tunbridge Wells: Follow the A26 via Wateringbury to Maidstone.
-This will bring you in via Barming, down the Tonbridge Road, into a one-way system leading down via the London Road to the 'river roundabout' in Maidstone at which point you can join the A229 signposted for Hastings as detailed above in From Maidstone.
+THERE ARE CURRENTLY (JULY/AUGUST) MAJOR ROADWORKS AT BARMING which may lead to your being diverted up Hermitage Lane past Maidstone Hospital and to the A20 London Road.
+Follow directions to Maidstone and to the 'river roundabout' in Maidstone at which point you can join the A229 signposted for Hastings as detailed above in From Maidstone.